Best Nursery Dresser 2019

 New Zealand pine is a soft wood that can be easily scratched—be careful when you are moving the dresser around.

-Finally, we would call the overall quality of this dresser to be average . . . this is not heirloom quality furniture, but neither is the price, of course!
+Finally, we would call the overall quality of this dresser average (the drawer bottoms are not solid wood, for example) . . . this is not heirloom quality furniture, but neither is the price, of course!
 For under $500, this dresser is functional and will last through more than one child.
 But you may have to occasionally re-tighten the drawer screws for example.

 We also heard a few scattered reports of shipping damage—this is an unfortunate fact of life when ordering dressers online versus a store.
 Customer service from Amazon is prompt at fixing issues, but just a heads up: be sure to carefully inspect the box and contents when it first arrives, just in case.